PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-07 18:36:34
+Last updated: 2024-04-07 18:37:07
-Random Quote: No more half-measures, Walter. - Mike Ehrmantraut
+Random Quote: A lie is just a great story that someone ruined with the truth. - Barney Stinson